Clinical Mental Health Counseling - MCoun

 While the hybrid format works well for some students, not all students thrive in this format.
 Student characteristics that are correlated with successful outcomes in a hybrid learning environment include: self-regulation, time management, attitude toward blended learning, social support, and technology competencies (Kintu & Zhu, 2016).
 Completing an online self-assessment may assist prospective students in determining whether this type of program could work for you.

 Yes.
-OSU has a long tradition of excellence in counselor education and our M.Coun program is accredited by CACREP, the Council on Accreditation of Counseling and Related Educational Programs.
+OSU has a long tradition of excellence in counselor education and our Master of Counseling program is accredited by CACREP, the Council on Accreditation of Counseling and Related Educational Programs.
 To read more about CACREP standards and why accreditation matters visit the CACREP website.

 Visit the CACREP website to see why choosing an accredited program is significant.